Share this Post

 Moving clockwise along the color wheel we land at nutrients that appear orange or yellow.
-The nutrients responsible for these colors are primarily carotenoids, of which we learned about the lycopene in the red segment.
+The nutrients responsible for these colors are primarily carotenoids, of which we learned about the lycopene in the red segment, and is taught in holistic nutrition courses at Nutrition Therapy Institute.
 Next, we’ll explore more carotenoids, such as beta-carotene and xanthophylls, and also the quintessential yellow compound – curcumin.

 Before we dive into more carotenoids, let’s take a quick detour to learn about the chemical building blocks they are made of.